spdfg/elektron/README.md

  * Add ability to use constraints
  * Running average calculations https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average
  * Make parameters corresponding to each scheduler configurable (possible to have a config template for each scheduler?)
+ * Write test code for each scheduler (This should be after the design change)